MediaMotionCommunity/MediaMotion/Resources/doc/advancedModule/overloadModule.md

 namespace MediaMotion.Modules.Git {
 	public sealed class GitModule : AModule {
 		public GitModule() {
-			// Use a greater value for Priority than the module you want to overload (here the ExplorerModule which have a Priority of 0) this.Priority = 100;
+			// Use a greater value for Priority than the module you want to overload (here the ExplorerModule which has a Priority of 0) this.Priority = 100;
 			this.Name = "Git browser";
 			this.Scene = "Git";